ulterify/ofxstatement-nl-triodos/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Triodos DE plugin for ofxstatement
+Triodos NL plugin for ofxstatement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This project provides  an `ofxstatement`_ plugin for converting the German Triodos bank's CSV format statements to OFX.
+This project provides  an `ofxstatement`_ plugin for converting the Dutch Triodos bank's CSV format statements to OFX.
-Incidentally, the German GLS Bank seems to use the same csv structure, so this script could be used as well.
 Just keep in mind that Triodos' Swift Code is inserted in every resulting OFX.

 `ofxstatement`_ is a tool to convert proprietary bank statement to OFX format,